 You can use this as a baseline to begin building a training program for your channel.
 When you see some success, try to make the model repeatable and scalable.
 Once you find a process that works, break it down into simple steps you can later apply to other partner relationships.

 Keep in mind: Although you’ve found a process that has proven to be successful, it’s important to note that the key to success is consistently testing and experimenting.
 Having a tool in place, along with a systematic process to test and measure, ensures that you are tracking attribution of successful partner activity as it pertains to delivering on your key channel KPIs.

 Using your established process as a blueprint, tailor your specific gameplan to each partner.
 Consider the organizational structure, processes, and technology that will be engaging in these processes.
 What technology could you bring in to ensure this process goes as smoothly as possible?

 With all these things in mind, write down what your ultimate outcome should be and map steps to reach that goal.

 As a channel manager, your role includes being a great PR professional for your partner program within the organization.
 When your partner closes the first few deals, promote this within their company and yours.
 The best way to keep partners motivated and engaged is to celebrate their wins, let them know that you’re a team who celebrates together.

-Once you have a process in place, you can leverage technology to make it repeatable and scalable.
+Once you have a process in place, leverage technology to make it repeatable and scalable.
 For instance, Allbound is a tool that can help you manage all of your partners and resellers in one platform.
-Software features — such as content storage, partner engagement and pipeline management, and real-time reporting — help managers communicate vital learnings and track performance.
+Software features—such as content storage, partner engagement and pipeline management, and real-time reporting—help managers communicate vital learnings and track performance.

 Time To Take It Home.